Columbia ISA

 How to connect a DVD player

-How to hookup DVD player
+How to hookup a DVD player to a smart TV

 How do I hookup my DVD player?